-The Study procedures are outlined in detail in the MSBase Registry Participation Agreement, to which this Study Protocol is a schedule.
+The Study procedures are outlined in detail in the MSBase and MGBase Registry Participation Agreement, to which this Study Protocol is a schedule.

-In summary, Investigators use one of the compatible data-entry software tools (MDS or iMed) and agree to collect the defined minimum dataset (Appendix 1) for their patients and to share consented patient records with the Registry at least biannually.
-In addition to the minimum dataset, Investigators may collect a variety of diseasespecific or other data-fields of interest that exist in the MSBase Data-entry Software and iMed, and can also be collected at the Investigators' discretion.
-A comprehensive data dictionary for MDS is available in Appendix 2.
+In summary, Investigators use one of the compatible data-entry software tools and agree to collect the defined minimum dataset (Appendix 1 and 2) for their patients and to share consented patient records with the Registry at least biannually.
+In addition to the minimum dataset, Investigators may collect a variety of disease-specific or other data-fields of interest that exist in the compatible data entry systems and can also be collected at the Investigators' discretion.
+Comprehensive data dictionaries are available in the Member Documentation section of the MSBase and MGBase Websites.

-Centres, through their PIs, and the MSBase SLG, may propose research analyses and cohort sub-studies of interest to be conducted using the pooled Registry dataset or subsets of the Registry data.
+Centres, through their PIs, and the MSBase and MGBase SLG, may propose research analyses and cohort sub-studies of interest to be conducted using the pooled Registry dataset or subsets of the Registry data.

-For each analysis and sub-study proposal, the Centre, through its PI always exclusively decide whether to participate and contribute their Centre data for use in the research.
+For each analysis and sub-study proposal, the Centre, through its PI, always exclusively decide whether to participate and contribute their Centre data for use in the research.